 Eventually pacifiers were just meant for naptime and bedtime (or if they were sick).
-This was much easier with Matteo than Julian though… Julian ended up being more attached to his then Matteo was, so he played with it in his mouth more often than Matteo would.
+This was much easier with my first son though… my second boy ended up being more attached to his pacifier and played with it in his mouth more often than my first son ever cared to.

 The key to just using them at sleep times is the next tip…